Amherstburg: History

+The Amherstburg Police Service was dissolved at the end of 2018, with its officers and responsibilities transferred to a detachment of the Windsor Police Service.

 Education

 The local public high school in Amherstburg is North Star High School.
 Up until 2022 the high school was General Amherst High School, named after Jeffrey Amherst, 1st Baron Amherst.
 Although North Star High School is located in the town, some youth residents choose to attend St. Thomas of Villanova Catholic Secondary School, located near the neighbourhood of River Canard.
 French-speaking students in Amherstburg may also attend École Secondaire E.J.
 Lajeunesse, located in Windsor, Ontario.

 Tourist attractions

 Amherstburg is home to several tourist attractions, including Fort Malden and the Amherstburg Freedom Museum (formerly the North American Black Historical Museum).
 This explores the history of African-American refugees in western Ontario, who sought freedom from slavery and made their homes here.

 An Ontario Historical Plaque was erected in Amherstburg by the province to commemorate Bellevue House.
 Built c.
-1816-19, it was the home of Catherine Reynolds, a landscape painter, and her brother Robert Reynolds.
+1816–19, it was the home of Catherine Reynolds, a landscape painter, and her brother Robert Reynolds.
+Further plaques are located at the Christ Church, built in 1819, which detail the church as well as Colonel William Caldwell of Fort Malden.
 Additional tourist attractions include the Park House Museum and King's Navy Yard Park, both of which are located in the heart of old Amherstburg.

 The Gibson Gallery is located in a former Michigan Central Railroad Station (c.
 1896), which has been fully restored.
 The gallery operates year-round, featuring exhibits by local artists, the permanent collection of the Art Gallery of Windsor, travelling exhibits from Ontario museums and galleries, and student art/photography exhibits.
 A restored Essex Terminal railway caboose is operated as a railway museum.

 Gordon House was built in 1798 as a residence overlooking the Detroit River.
 Since being restored, it houses a Marine exhibit.